Dr Christina Sadowski

-- Research translation in human services and social work practice and education
+- Research translation, engagement and impact in human services and social work practice and education

 Michelle Hunt – “Breaking through using photovoice: Supporting strong families, safe children in the context of family violence” Doctor of Philosophy.
 (Principal Supervisor)

 Rachel Goff – “It takes a village to raise a family: Designing desire-based community support with parents who receive a family service in South West Ballarat” Doctor of Philosophy.
 (Principal Supervisor) (submitted for examination April 2021)